threefoldtecharchive/info_manual3/wiki/faq/faq.md

 <li><a href="#faq?id=how-many-validator-nodes-will-there-be">How many validator nodes will there be?</a></li>
 <li><a href="#faq?id=whats-the-difference-between-l2-and-l0">What’s the difference between L2 and L0?</a></li>
 <li><a href="#faq?id=what-are-the-rewards-for-l0-and-l2-validators">What are the rewards for L0 and L2 validators?</a></li>
+<li><a href="#faq?id=what-is-the-current-status-on-the-validator-and-staking-solution-is-there-anything-coming-soon">What is the current status on the validator and staking solution?
+Is there anything coming soon?</a></li>
 </ul>
 </li>
 <li><a href="#faq?id=validator-requirements">Validator Requirements</a>